eXascaleInfolab/Overlapping-NMI/README.md

 # Usage

 ```
-$ onmi FILE1 FILE2
+$ onmi clsfile1 clsfile2
 ```
 Execution Options:
 ```
+$ ./onmi -h
+onmi 0.2

+Compare sets of clusters by their members (nodes) using various measures (NMI,
+Omega) and considering overlaps

+Usage: onmi [OPTIONS] clsfile1 clsfile2

   -h, --help     Print help and exit
   -V, --version  Print version and exit
   -v, --verbose  detailed debugging  (default=off)
   -o, --omega    print the Omega measure (can be slow)  (default=off)
+  -t, --textid   use text ids of nodes instead of .cnl format  (default=off)
 ```
-The filenames record the sets of communities.
+The files contain list of clusters (communities, modules).
 A typical use case is to have the "true" communities in one file and and those found by your algorithm in the other file.

 Input file format is CNL (cluster nodes list).
-One line per community.
+One line per cluster.
 The nodes are separated by whitespace, and any non-whitespace characters may be used in the node names.
 Line comments are allowed using `#`.
 Example of the CNL format:
 ```